Service charges

 How is my charge calculated?

-The charge is calculated annually based on the cost of services for the previous year and estimated costs for the coming year.
-Charges are shared equally between customers living in the same building who benefit from the services, so you only pay for the services you get.
+The charge is calculated annually based on the cost of services you receive for the previous year and estimated costs for the coming year.

 What items are chargeable?

-Every type of service we can charge via service charges are listed below, with an explanation of what they cover.
+Every type of service we can charge via service charges are listed in the table at the end of this document, with an explanation of what they cover.
 Not all of the services listed are necessarily provided where you live, so where you do not receive a service, it will not be included in your charge.
 You will only pay for the services you are provided with.

 Why does my neighbour pay a different amount to me?